Supporting midwives' health

 - the midwife's employer

 The midwife is invited to comment on the concerns raised.
-The Health Committee generally requires the midwife to undergo a medical examination (as provided for in the HPCA Act) and will usually then meet the midwife to discuss the findings and any recommendations in the medical report.
-The Health Committee may then take a range of actions but at all times balances the right of the midwife to a fair process against the need sometimes to act promptly and balances the desire to support the midwife to regain her health against the need to protect the health and safety of the public.
+The Council may require the midwife to undergo a medical examination (as provided for in the HPCA Act) and will may meet the midwife to discuss the findings and any recommendations in the medical report.
+The Council may then take a range of actions aimed at supporting the midwife to remain safely in practice.
+It balances this desire to support the midwife to regain her health with the need to protect the health and safety of the public.

 If you have concerns, based on evidence, about the health of a midwife, please contact: